neha-kay/Kiko-plus/_posts/2015-06-02-beginners-guide-to-couchsurfing.md

 ------

-__If this post/guide was helpful to you in any way, the best thing you can do is to leave a comment below saying so --- I check them daily__. 🙂
+__If this post/guide was helpful to you in any way, the best thing you can do is to leave a comment below saying so --- I check them daily__ 🙂

 You can also email me at [neha@nehakay.com](mailto:neha@nehakay.com) and I'm happy to help out in really any way.

-Till then . . . happy traveling and Couchsurfing!
+Cheers

+- Neha